Records detail Jeffrey Epstein’s last days and prison system’s scramble after his suicide

-NEW YORK (AP) — Nearly four years after Jeffrey Epstein’s death, thousands of pages of records obtained by The Associated Press are shedding new light on financier’s time behind bars and a frantic response by corrections officials to his death.
+NEW YORK (AP) — Nearly four years after Jeffrey Epstein’s death, thousands of pages of records obtained by The Associated Press are shedding new light on the financier’s time behind bars and a frantic response by corrections officials to his death.

-The documents, including emails between jails officials and psychological evaluations, offer a fuller picture of Epstein as he awaited trial on sex trafficking charges at the now-shuttered Metropolitan Correctional Center.
+The documents, including emails between jail officials and psychological evaluations, offer a fuller picture of Epstein as he awaited trial on sex trafficking charges at the now-shuttered Metropolitan Correctional Center.

 Epstein killed himself at the federal jail in 2019.
 In the days and weeks that followed, corrections officials struggled to explain how such a high-profile detainee had managed to take his own life.